pravega/pravega/docs/deployment/dcos-install.md

 # Deploying on DC/OS

 DC/OS is one of the target runtime environments for Pravega.
-There is a DC/OS framework available for running pravega.
+There is a DC/OS framework available for running Pravega.
 This is a work in progress and will be submitted to the DC/OS universe when it is complete.

 Pravega can also be run on DC/OS by running each docker container in marathon.